edgedb/edgedb/docs/stdlib/json.rst

     db> select <json>'hello world';
     {'"hello world"'}

-Any value in EdgeDB can be casted to an :eql:type:`json` type as well:
+Any value in EdgeDB can be casted to a :eql:type:`json` type as well:

 .. code-block:: edgeql-repl